Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 6. OWWA ‘Uwian Na’ Mobile Application

-An initiative made during the start of pandemic, this registration portal helps OWWA facilitate arriving OFWs in providing them the right quarantine hotel upon arrival.
+An initiative made during the start of the pandemic, this registration portal helps OWWA facilitate arriving OFWs by providing them with the right quarantine hotel upon arrival.

-All you need to do is head over to the OWWA site, find the Uwian Na resource, and fill out the form and wait for a confirmation from OWWA.
+All you need to do is head over to the OWWA site, find the Uwian Na resource, fill out the form, and wait for a confirmation from OWWA.

 7. Balik Pinas!
 Balik Hanapbuhay!
 Program